Border campaign (Irish Republican Army): End of the campaign

 By late 1961, the campaign was over.
 It had cost the lives of eight IRA men, four republican supporters and six RUC members.
 In addition, 32 RUC members were wounded.
 A total of 256 Republicans were interned in Northern Ireland in this period and another 150 or so in the Republic.
 Of those in Northern Ireland, 89 had signed a pledge to renounce violence in return for their freedom.

-Although it had petered out by the late 1950s, the campaign was officially called off on 26 February 1962.
+Although it had faded away by the late 1950s, the campaign was officially called off on 26 February 1962.
 In a press release issued that day, drafted by Ruairí Ó Brádaigh who consulted with several other persons including members of the Army Council, the IRA Army Council stated:

 The statement was released by the Irish Republican Publicity Bureau and signed "J. McGarrity, Secretary."

 Implicit in the statement was a recognition that the IRA, after a promising start in 1957, had failed to mobilise much popular support behind its campaign.